 - 7. Lightly grease your tart mould and lay it on top of the pastry face down.
 Cut out the pastry larger than the mould and turn the whole thing so it goes into the mould.

 - 8. Press the pastry to the top of the mould with your fingers and even it out at the top.
 Prick the base with a fork.

 - 9. Line the pastry with baking paper and fill with baking beans or rice and blind bake the pastry at 220°C for 15 minutes.
 Then remove the baking paper and beans and cook for a further 5-10 minutes.

 - 10.Cool the pastry and fill with the Lemon curd.

 For the meringue….

-- 1. In a clean and dry bowl and preferably with an electric whisk, whip the egg whites until soft peaks and still whisking add the vinegar.
+- 1. In a clean and dry bowl and preferably with an electric whisk, whip the egg whites until soft peaks.

 - 2. VERY slowly (tablespoon at a time) add the sugar and continue whisking and adding until you should have a stiff, sweet, glossy and silky white mixture.

-- 3. Now you can simply spoon the meringue on or get a piping bag with star nozzle and carefully layer the mixture which when cooking in a sec will make a really impressive pattern.
+- 3. Now you can simply spoon the meringue on or get a piping bag with star nozzle (nozzle not vital) and carefully pipe the mixture onto the lemon curd.

 - 4. Finally if you have a blow torch/crème brulee torch it’ll be easier, blow torch the whole top of the meringue until golden brown or quickly throw it in the oven until the same colour is achieved.
 NOTE: The blow torch instantly browns so be careful not to burn them.
 Practice if you can by piping a bit of meringue onto a plate.